Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 #### What a user may expect:

+* Easy to navigate website

+* A game that is visually appealing on all devices

+* Links and functions/buttons working as expected

+* A game that is fair and simple for all ages

+* A game that is fun to play

 #### What a user may want:

+* A timer to show how long it takes for them to complete the game

+* Clear instructions of the game and what the aim of the game is

+* A reset button to reset the game to start again if they are not happy with their current progress

+* A score panel indicating how well they are doing

+* A message to congratulate them once they complete the game showing them their time taken to complete aswell as their score rating

+* An option to play again once completed

 #### As a developer / business I expect:

+* To provide a clear objective of the game to users

+* To create a responsive card panel that functions when users click on them

+* To create a timer that starts counting once the player clicks on a card to begin

+* To create a game that is responsive on all devices with no bugs

+* To ensure that the game is playable and fun for all ages allowing users to play and then replay the game

 ***

 ## Structure

+The site will consist of 1 main page which will have all the information provided on the main page such as the name of the game, the aim of the game, a score panel and a timer alongside with a reset button which will reset the current game being played by the user, and of course the card pannel containing 16 cards with 8 images including their respective pair.
+Once the user completes the game, they are provided with a well done message and a thumbs up image with feedback of the time taken to complete aswell as their score rating, it will also provide the user an option to play again with a play again button.

 ## Features

-* The memory game will include a clear title of the game aswell as a clear instruction of what the aim of the game is.
+* A clear title of the game aswell as a clear instruction of what the aim of the game is.

-* The game will also include a score pannel of how well they are doing during the progression of the game aswell as a move counter to show how many moves they are using.
+* A score pannel of how well they are doing during the progression of the game aswell as a move counter to show how many moves they are using.

-* The game will also include a timer when the player begins the game so they are aware of how long it takes them to complete aswell as rest button if the user feels they want to restart the game.
+* A timer when the player begins the game so they are aware of how long it takes them to complete aswell as reset button if the user feels they want to restart the game.

-* The game will include 16 cards with a pair for each 8 images included in the game for the player to match, if the player gets an incorrect match then the cards flip over, but if they get a correct match, an animation appaears and the images stay visible making it easier for the players to match other pairs further on during the game.
+* The game will include 16 cards with a pair for each 8 images included in the game for the player to match, if the player gets an incorrect match then the cards flip over, but if they get a correct match, an animation appears and the images stay visible making it easier for the players to match other pairs further on during the game.

-* The player will be presented a congratulations message once they complete the game with feedback of how they did interms of time and moves used which will generate a score, the player will also be given an option to play again through clicking a play again button.
+* The player will be presented a well done message once they complete the game with feedback of how they did interms of time and moves used which will generate a score, the player will also be given an option to play again through clicking a play again button.

 ***

 ## Future Features

-* A fututre feature that I would like to add is probably somesort of leaderboard with the best times taken to complete the game aswell as amount of moves taken, that way players will feel more motivated to play and carry on to compete with the top spot
+* A fututre feature that I would like to add is probably somesort of leaderboard with the best times taken to complete the game aswell as amount of moves taken, that way players will feel more motivated to play and carry on to compete for the top spot

-* Another future feature that I would also like to implement is different types of games to the sight (not just a memory game) so that if the user feels they wnat a differnt game to play they have the option there to keep them even more engaged with the site
+* Another future feature that I would like to implement is different types of games to the site (not just a memory game) so that if the user feels they want a differnt game to play they have the option there, to keep them more engaged with the site

 * Another future feature that would be a good feature is to apply a countdown timer when the user starts the game as this would apply the user a slight sense of pressure to complete the game before the countdown ends making them feel more engaged into the game